zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 method `none`.
 This method is used to connect without authentication, and is not supported by the Gluu Server, currently.

-### Supported token endpoint authentication signing algorithm values
+### Supported Token Endpoint Authentication Signing Algorithm Values

 Currently, the Gluu Server supports these signing algorithms to authenticate endpoints: